Artem-Malyi/windbg-cheat-sheet/readme.md

 ### Installing the debugging tools

 - To use windbg, you have to install the [Windows Debugging Tools](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/).
-- I recommend to install Windbg Preview from the Windows Store.

 ### Setting a VM